k0sproject/k0s/docs/troubleshooting/certificate-authorities.md

 4. Choose one controller as the "first" one.
 Restart k0s on the first controller.
-If this controller is running with the `--enable-worker` flag, you should **reboot the machine** instead.
-This will ensure that all processes and pods will be cleanly restarted.
+If this controller is running with the `--enable-worker` flag, **reboot the machine** instead.
+This ensures that all processes and pods will be cleanly restarted.
 After the restart, k0s will have regenerated a new Kubernetes CA and SA key pair.

 5. Distribute the new CA and SA key pair to the other controllers: Copy over the following files from the first controller to each of the remaining